Publications

 —Michael Talbot, Early Music

-Charles Avison: Concerto Arrangements of Geminiani’s Sonatas for Violin, op.
+Charles Avison: Concerto Arrangements of Geminiani’s Sonatas for Violin, op Download the background image for free.
 1. A-R Editions, 2010.

 B160_Cover_15